phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 - The push plugin receives the data from the remote push service and checks to see if there is a title or message in the data received.
 If there is then the message will be displayed in the devices notification center.
 - Then the push plugin checks to see if the app is running.
 If the user has killed the application then no further processing of the push data will occur.
-- If they app is running in the background the push plugin then checks to see if `content-available` exists in the push data.
+- If the app is running in the background the push plugin then checks to see if `content-available` exists in the push data.
 - If `content-available` is set to `1` then the plugin calls all of your `notification` event handlers.

 ## User clicks on notification in notification center